 Once you’ve created your site, the only thing that’s left to do is publish (some website builder free trials may not let you publish your site until you upgrade to a paid plan) and promote it.

 As we’ve already explained, a free website isn’t as easy to promote as a paid-for site but at the very least a free website will act as a place where people can find out more about you and what you do.

 4 Consider upgrading to a paid-for site

-Although your free website will provide a good starting place for your online journey, if you want to expand your site and add new features, you’ll likely need to upgrade to a paid-for site.
+Although the free website you’ve created will provide a good starting place for your online journey, if you want to expand your site and add new features, you’ll likely need to upgrade to a paid-for site.

 If you do have plans to expand your site, you should make sure that the free website provide you go with offers a smooth process for switching to a paid-for website.
 Check this before you create your free site.